General information on international exchange programmes is provided in the Life at FER section.

 Exchange students need the approval of their home and host university – at the time of the mobility they need to present a learning agreement signed by both universities, which is a guarantee for academic recognition of those courses afterwards.
 ECTS Coordinators establish agreements with foreign universities and provide detailed information on partner universities (which they generally know personally).
 ECTS Coordinators also help students to draw up and edit learning agreements they will follow during their period at the host university.
 When students return to the home university, they can contact their ECTS Coordinator for help with acquiring recognition for the exams they took at the partner university.

 Before you apply

-At least two semesters prior to the date you wish to begin a study abroad program, define your goals and begin searching programs that will best suit you.
+At least two semesters prior to the date you wish to begin a study abroad programme, define your goals and begin searching programmes that will best suit you.

 You can begin by visiting the international exchange office of your university.

 There you will have access to a variety of reference materials about FER.
 When you make your search, you can collect information on:

 - whether you meet the eligibility and admission requirements;

 - other services, such as social activities, provided by the organization running the programme or by the host educational institution;